ggobi/ggally/cran-comments.md

 ## Comments
+### 2016-6-29
+> Thanks, we see:
+> > Possibly mis-spelled words in DESCRIPTION:
+> >    geoms (25:43)
+> >    ggplot (5:21)
+>
+> can you please write functions as foo() and packages/software single
+> quoted, please.
+>
+>
+> Size of tarball: 5972840 bytes
+>
+> Can this be reduced?
+>
+> Best,
+> Uwe Ligges

+Fixed the description issues.
+(Spelled out geoms to geometric objects and I was missing the quotes for ggplot2 in the title.
+Thank you!)

+The size of the tarball is mainly attributed to (the pictures within) the vignettes.
+This problem would still exist if I had a separate "docs/vignette" R package.
+I'm still working with Di Cook and the other authors to come up with a feasible solution that everyone is satisfied with.
+The next release should have this problem solved.

+Will this be ok?

+Thank you!
+Barret

+### 2016-6-24
 All three environments have the same NOTE on package size.
 Linux has a NOTE on mis-spelled words, it is a false positive.

 All downstream authors were not contacted as only new functions where added.
 Only in contact with authors who requested minor updates.

 Thank you for your time,
 Barret

 ## Test environments and R CMD check results